 Rev. Barber, along with his co-chair Liz Theoharis, planned to lead the Dayton “Moral March & Mass Meeting” on Thursday April 23, at the Tabernacle Baptist Church on South Broadway Street.
 Community organizers here in Dayton, and across the state, worked tirelessly to plan the event.

 Because of the coronavirus outbreak, the entire PPC tour had to be canceled, including the Dayton and Washington, D.C., marches.
 In fact, the entire concept of the movement has had to be re-imagined.
-Leaders are pivoting to take the movement online, with a virtual event scheduled for June 20.
+Leaders have pivoted, and taken the movement online, with a virtual event scheduled for June 20th.

 “We are transforming,” Mary Aguilera, the Ohio Poor People’s Campaign co-chair, explained.
 “Hopefully the June 20th event will be the largest digital mass meeting ever.
 We are trying to lift up all these issues, especially now with the health crisis, when a large percentage of the country now is living the life that people in poverty live every day.”